 \subsubsection{White Box Methods}

-White-box posterior-based training data sourcing methods primarily refer to computational approaches that analyze the influence of training data on model outputs, given access to model parameters or internal representations.
-These methods can be broadly categorized into gradient-based influence score estimation, embedding-based influence score estimation, and empirical influence score estimation.
+White box posterior-based training data sourcing methods refer to computational approaches that analyze training data’s influence on model outputs, with access to model parameters or internal representations.
+These methods are broadly categorized into gradient-based and empirical influence score estimation.

 \textbf{Gradient-based Influence Score Estimation.} This category of methods measures the contribution of training samples to model predictions using gradient information.
 The core operation involves computing the gradients of the loss function with respect to model parameters for both training and test samples~\cite{koh2017understanding}, then assessing influence scores based on the similarity or alignment between these gradients.
 Intuitively, a training sample whose gradient direction aligns closely with that of a test sample is considered to have a greater influence on the model’s prediction.
 This approach captures complex nonlinear dependencies within the model and is particularly suitable for analyzing gradient flow in deep neural networks.
-Influence functions, as one central technique, are effective in identifying the most influential training samples, especially in detecting outliers or noisy data points.
+Influence functions is effective in identifying the most influential training samples, especially in detecting outliers or noisy data points.
 However, traditional influence function methods require computing the inverse of the Hessian matrix, which becomes computationally prohibitive and challenging to implement in high-dimensional parameter spaces.